9 Features Every Chatbot Needs to Be Successful

 A major feature of chatbots, and customer messaging software, is being able to proactively approach your customers on your website.
 For online retail, it’s the closest you can get to offering “in-store” help.

-You can set a trigger so that your chatbot can send a message after a predetermined time.
+The best proactive approach is to set a trigger so that your chatbot can send a message after a predetermined time.
 For example, your chatbot could send a welcome message in the chat after a customer has been on your pricing page for three to 10 seconds.

 During business hours, chatbots can connect or redirect a conversation to an agent.
-The easiest way to offer this is by pairing your chatbot with your customer messaging software .
+The easiest way to offer this is by pairing your chatbot with your customer messaging software.

 This feature is so important.
 Maybe the most important, especially in customer service.
 Customers still prefer human agents for more serious, complicated or time-sensitive matters.
 You don’t have to worry about losing their business to a single question if you use the forwarding feature.